Building and using web maps is different from working with a desktop GIS for a variety of reasons:

 - Pan around and switch between the basemaps (drop-down menu at the top right), and note the different web request URLs displayed in the table.
 These will appear quickly as you interact with the website.

 - Click a row representing a request, and then click the Response tab to see what came back from the request.
-If you see an image, it means the request sent back a tiled map image as a response.
+If you see an image (try a couple of the requests going to https://t.ssl.ak.dynamic.tiles.virtualearth.net for this), it means the request sent back a tiled map image as a response.
 Other times you may see JSON and/or other text.

 - Now turn on the thematic layer for Traffic.

 How is Bing displaying these layers?
 Why are they taking this approach?
 At the end of this class, you will have a good understanding of the different options that exist and their advantages and disadvantages.
-Feel free to go ahead and compare Bing's approach to that at the site HERE WeGo (layers can be accessed at the bottom right).
-Do you notice any differences in their approach?
+Feel free to go ahead and check out HERE WeGo in the same way (layer options can be accessed at the bottom right).
+You should notice a couple of similarities between the two web maps.

 Web maps are often equipped with interactive elements that can help you learn more about the layers in the map.
 These can be informational popups that appear when you click a feature, charts and graphs that are drawn in a separate part of the page, slider bars that adjust the time slice of data displayed in the map, and so forth.
 Some web maps allow you to edit GIS data in real time, or submit a geoprocessing job to the server and see the response drawn on the screen.
 Others allow you to type a series of stops and view driving directions between each.